- Architect In Charge: Zhang Yu

-From the architect.
+Text description provided by the architects.
 Huishan Transportation Center and the earlier built high-speed railway station become the new center of Huishan District, which play a significant role in the overall cityscape.
 The project is in a moderate scale with about 7000m² floor area.
 Besides serving as bus terminal, the transportation center is also the power station as well as an administration office for the railway station.

 As an urban focal point in the new district, the transportation center shall be unique and identifiable, in the meantime it should have a dialog with the curvy shell railway station in a humble way.
 Based on the concern, a rippling box with facade like water waving is created.
 Together with railway station, the new transportation center define a modern, light architectural style for the new district of Huishan.